Anymail is maintained by its users. Your contributions are encouraged!

 $ python setup.py test # (also installs test dependencies if needed)

 Or to test against multiple versions of Python and Django all at once, use tox.
-You’ll need at least Python 2.7 and Python 3.6 available.
-(If your system doesn’t come with those, pyenv is a helpful way to install and manage multiple Python versions.)
+You’ll need some version of Python 3 available.
+(If your system doesn’t come with that, pyenv is a helpful way to install and manage multiple Python versions.)

 In addition to the mocked tests, Anymail has integration tests which do call live ESP APIs.
 These tests are normally skipped; to run them, set environment variables with the necessary API keys or other settings.
 For example: